jerryrox/project-beats-game/README.md

 ## Versions
 ### 0.12.0 (WIP)
+#### New features
+- Implemented AvatarDisplay component to simplify loading of avatar images.
 #### Changes
 - Moved ScoreProcessor creation from GameSession to ModeService.
 - Moved MapImageDisplay component to its proper namespace.